 First, there is the fear of potential job displacement that seems to be running parallel to any new AI developments.
 The Future of Jobs Report by the World Economic Forum estimates that AI could displace 85 million jobs by 2025.
 But the changes to the job market may be visible sooner than that considering what ChatGPT has achieved so far in less than a year.

-The good news is that AI tools may create more jobs than the replace.
-The same report predicts, albeit tentatively, there could be an influx of 97 million new jobs thanks to AI development.
+The good news is that AI may create more jobs than it replaces.(3) The same report predicts, albeit tentatively, there could be an influx of 97 million new jobs thanks to AI development.